sillsdev/TheCombine/README.md

 #### `npm run api`

-Runs only the API
+Runs only the API.

 #### `npm run database`

-Runs only the mongo database
+Runs only the mongo database.

 ### `npm test`